 When calling the DTA Assistance Line, DTA has a recording with the prompts you can push to get service in your language.

-As of January 2016, the DTA Assistance Line has language capacity in English, Spanish, Portuguese, Cantonese, Vietnamese and a separate prompt to push for other languages.
+The Assistance Line language capacity in English, Spanish, Portuguese, Cantonese, Vietnamese, Haitian Creole, and a separate prompt to push for other languages.

 If you select a language other than English, then:

-- You should be connected to a bilingual DTA worker, OR
+- You should be connected to a bilingual DTA worker, or

-- The DTA worker should add a bilingual DTA interpreter to do a three way call with you, OR
+- The DTA worker should add a bilingual DTA interpreter to do a three-way call with you, or

 - The DTA worker should use their language line interpreter service.

-- Under federal law, DTA must provide you with an interpreter if you need one.
+Under federal law, DTA must provide you with an interpreter if you need one.
 DTA should not tell you to bring your own interpreter.
 See Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d.
 DTA should not tell you to have a family member interpret for you.